Lakes of Nepal- Detail information guide

 The deepest lake of Nepal is SheyPhoksundo Lake, which lies in Dolpa District.
 The freshwater lake sits at an altitude of 3615 meters.
 The trek to Phoksundo Lake follows a great path through pristine landscapes, lovely woodland, snowcapped mountains, and outstanding views.
 The view of the lake is eye-catching.
 This is the most exciting and exotic tourist destinations in Nepal.
 The trek is easy and short so that everyone can enjoy this trip in a short span.
 SheyPhoksundo is an alpine freshwater lake and considered as sacred by the followers of Buddhists.
 This trek is the right combination of nature and culture.

-Pokhara is the city full of lakes and temples, such as Phewa Lake, Rupa Lake, Begnas Lake, Gude Lake, Neutani Lake, and Maidi Lake, Barahi Temple, Bindyabasini temple and many others.
+Pokhara is the city full of lakes and temples, such as Phewa Lake, Rupa Lake, Begnas Lake, Gude Lake, Neutani Lake, and Maidi Lake, Barahi Temple as well as Bindyabasini temple and many others.
 There are vast numbers of beautiful lakes where you can try a different adventure task.
-You can boat and stroll around the lakes by forgetting all sorrow and pain.
+You can boat and stroll around the lakes by forgetting all sorrow and pain. many lakes of Nepal are in Pokhara.

 Some of Popular Lakes in Pokhara